What is Migraine?

 Set up new systems

 Sometimes setting up a new system can reduce stress right down.
-Like having something in the slow cooker ready for when you get back from football practice rather than having to start cooking from scratch when you’re tired and hungry.
+Like having something in the slow cooker ready for when you get back from football practise rather than having to start cooking from scratch when you’re tired and hungry.
 Or laying out clothes the night before.
-Or ensuring you take part in hobbies that you love.

 Take time out.
 Do some exercise.
 Enjoy your hobbies